department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/pre-check-in/edit_demographics.md

 - Currently, VA Profile only supports updating a veteran's contact information.
 - We cannot submit a veteran's updated *Next-of-Kin* or *Emergency Contact* information to the VA Profile service
 - Can we get the VA Profile team to support updating *Next-of-Kin* or *Emergency Contact* information?
-- Who is responsible for spear heading this initiative?
+- Who will be responsible for spear heading this initiative?
 - How long will it take the VA Profile team to provide this additional functionality if they agree to implement our request?
+- How will this affect other teams on va.gov?

 ### Build additional systems and services in-order to handle updated demographics information
 * User clicks on SMS for the Pre-Check-In workflow on their mobile device or desktop